madoverflow/discord-python/README.md

 you can find a few free simple bots made by me in this repository.
 Every bot runs different functions to manage your server discord.
 You can create an unique bot with all functions.
-It's absolutly free so **ENJOY** it.
+It's absolutely free so **ENJOY** it.
 If you have some questions, you can contact me.

 Best regards.